futurice/PythonInBrowser/README.md

 ## Adding exercises

-Write your exercise in python and save it in one of the session folders in [examples](https://github.com/futurice/PythonInBrowser/blob/master/examples/).
+Write your exercise in Python and save it in one of the session folders in [examples](https://github.com/futurice/PythonInBrowser/blob/master/examples/).
 If you are creating a new session please add new folder for it.

 After adding the file edit [examples.json](https://github.com/futurice/PythonInBrowser/blob/master/examples/examples.json) and add the details of your exercise.